volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 `git cherry-pick <commit>`

-Or skipping creating a commit if further changes to the applied code needed:

-`git cherry-pick -n <commit>`

 #### Example Usage

 Imagine working with a component that displays a formatted date.
 The component is finished, but it is using the native **Date** object in JavaScript: